stebix/woodnet/readme.md

 > Any updates can be retrieved by navigating to the repository and pulling in the changes.
 Via the editable install, these are then directly available environment-wide.

+# Components

+In this section, we look at the different components of the model and data pipeline.
+We want to provide insights about possibilities to use and configure the pacakge.
+The main entry point for primary usage is the [data loading section](#data-loading) where instructions about injecting your data (e.g. scanned volumes, scanned planar images or microscopy data) into the system is provided.
+The following sections are concerned with explaining the configuration files to [control training experiments](#training-run-configuration) and performing prediction and evaluation tasks.

 ## Data Loading